As a compassionate parent you want your kids to be healthy, happy, relaxed, and well behaved. One way to get there is to teach kids mantras.

 Modern society is stressful for children.
 That’s why it’s so important to help them to stay mentally healthy, such as by teaching them some mindfulness exercises.

 We live in such a competitive, results-focused, high-pressure age that it can be hard for children to remain calm and relaxed.

-Benefits of teaching kids mantras:
+Benefits of mantras for kids

 The gentle repetition of a mantra is a relaxing and enjoyable activity for both parents and kids.
 And it can be truly joyful too.

 Science shows that humming tunes makes us happy .
 And the same is true for mantras.
 Humming a simple mantra helps the mind to relax and also creates a fun little activity to do with your son or daughter. s.

 Amazingly, science shows that reciting mantras helps kids with sinus problems.

 One of the main causes of sinus problems is that particles get stuck in the nose and other places.
 This reduces airflow and makes it harder for the sinuses to clean themselves out.

 When we recite sacred sounds we create vibrations in the sinuses that help to shake those particles loose and to get things flowing again.
 This can help your little ones with everything from a cold to allergies.